linguindic/linguindic-website/resources/worddoc_to_db/README.md

                 - Sample html for image (note class and style): <img src="/static/images/researchdata/linguistic_notions/relative_clauses_1.png" alt="Relative clauses diagram"  class="example" style="width: 70%">
                 - Ensure font-size of image roughly matches the rest of the page (not too big/small)
     - Add a new Linguistic Notion db entry in the admin dashboard:
-        - Name to be capitalised, e.g. "Periphrasis"
+        - Name to start with upper case, e.g. "Argument structure"
         - Paste the HTML into the description
         - Check output on public facing part of website
         - Update "Author (in citation)" to John, otherwise will default to me as the creator